jackregnart/dhis2-ansible/README.md

 - import_playbook: nginx-playbook.yml
 ```

+## Add public key

+Add your public ssh key to `server.yml` so that ansible can run commands over ssh without requiring a password.

 ## Setup your inventory

 Define the hostname and user of the server you're deploying to in the your inventory `_dhis2-server-credentials.ini`